Tim Pope: Work in the U.S.

-He was invited to The United States for the first time in 1983 by Neil Young who asked him to film the video for his song "Wonderin'".
+Pope was invited to the United States for the first time in 1983 by Neil Young who asked him to film the video for his song "Wonderin'".
 Young personally drove him around Los Angeles on a guided tour to see the sights, using the car that was ultimately to feature in the famous "Wonderin'" video, filmed with its idiosyncratic speed-up, speed-down style.
 Pope shot many more videos for Young until 1997.
 He said of the experience: "I thought it was everyone’s lot to be brought to America and driven around by iconic pop stars in flash motors."

 He also shot many more videos in the United States for various bands, including Hall & Oates, Iggy Pop and Wendy & Lisa, as well as more bands in the UK: The The, David Bowie, Strawberry Switchblade, Men Without Hats, Talk Talk, Paul Weller, Siouxsie and the Banshees and others.

 Pope's career in commercials began at this time, too, and he soon achieved a worldwide reputation, shooting for clients all over the world.

 In 1989, Pope directed the TV comedy series The Groovy Fellers which he co-wrote with Squeeze keyboardist and TV presenter Jools Holland and comedian Rowland Rivron, about a Martian (played by Rivron) who lands in England and is shown around the country by Holland, being presented with many of the eccentricities of life peculiar to the United Kingdom.
 The TV series was one of the first to use members of the public and also featured David Steel, Michael Heseltine and Sir Patrick Moore.
 The Martian lands naked in episode 1, walks into a pub, and the series climaxes with a car chase with Holland and the Martian attempting to answer the question "Why are we here on Planet Earth?" with the police in hot pursuit.
 The programme was produced by Border Television for Channel 4.